-The Xilinx Software Development Kit (XSDK) is the Integrated Design Environment for creating embedded applications on any of Xilinx's award winning microprocessors: Zynq® UltraScale+ MPSoC, Zynq-7000 All Programmable SoCs, and the industry-leading MicroBlaze™ soft-core microprocessor.
+The Xilinx Software Development Kit (XSDK) is the Integrated Design Environment for creating embedded applications on any of Xilinx's award winning microprocessors: Zynq® UltraScale+ MPSoC, Zynq-7000 SoCs, and the industry-leading MicroBlaze™ soft-core microprocessor.
 The SDK is the first application IDE to deliver true homogenous and heterogeneous multi-processor design, debug, and performance analysis.
 Benefits include:

-The Xilinx System Debugger is an integrated debugger supporting Zynq UltraScale+ MPSoC, Zynq-7000 AP SoC and MicroBlaze cores.
+The Xilinx System Debugger is an integrated debugger supporting Zynq UltraScale+ MPSoC, Zynq-7000 SoC and MicroBlaze cores.
 It is available from both the command line using the XSCT and from within the SDK GUI in the debug perspective.
 It supports all the common debug features such as setting breakpoints or watchpoints, stepping through program execution, viewing the program variables and stack, and viewing the contents of the memory in the system.
 It can also simultaneously debug programs running on different processors (in a multi-processor system), all from within the same debug environment.
 For example, in a Zynq or Zynq UltraScale+ based design, System Debugger could display both ARM CPUs and multiple MicroBlaze soft-processors in the same debug session, through a single JTAG cable; for an unprecedented level of insight between the hardened processing system, and any additional processing elements that you've added to the programmable logic.

 In addition to all the features of a full-featured standard software debugger, the System Debugger supports cross-triggering between processors in the PS and processors and hardware in the PL.
 Through an intuitive GUI, the software programmer can setup conditions for issuing triggers to external processors or hardware on the PL, or receiving triggers from these elements.
 Data is captured and can be displayed in the various tools to aid in the debugging process.